-PSYC 304 Research Methods in Psychology Students who have obtained credit for PSYC 404 may not take PSYC 304
+PSYC 3 304 Research Methods in Psychology Students who have obtained credit for PSYC 404 may not take PSYC 304 (3)

-3. A minimum of 12 credits selected from the following num of 12 credits selected from the following foundational courses.
+A minir num of 12 credits selected from the following foundational courses.

 PSYC 323 Developmental Psychology Note: PSYC 228 and PSYC 323 are precluded courses (students can complete PSYC 228 or PSYC 323 but not both).
 Note that PSYC 228 can be used in the Psychology Electives area only, and cannot be used as a foundational credit.
 (3)

 PSYC 355 Cognitive Psychology (3)

 PSYC 356 Introduction to Personality Theories and Issues (3)

 PSYC 379 Social Psychology (3)

 PSYC 387 Learning (3)

 PSYC 402 Biological Psychology (3)

 PSYC 435 Abnormal Psychology (3)

-and/or courses from the following groups of electives: Psychology, Career De Educational Psychology, or Counselling.
-Students are encouraged to focus w but may combine courses from two or more groups.
-Unspecified psychology
+4. The remaining nine credits may be completed by taking additional foundational courses and/or courses from the following groups of electives: Psychology, Career Development, Educational Psychology, or Counselling.
+Students are encouraged to focus within an elective but may combine courses from two or more groups.
+Unspecified psychology credit for psychology courses unavailable at Athabasca University and completed at other institutions, can be applied to the degree upon faculty approval.

-PSYC 210 Experiential Learning in the Celebration of Diversity (3)

-PSYC 228 Introduction to Human Development Note: PSYC 228 and PSYC 323 are precluded courses (students can complete PSYC 228 or PSYC 323 but not both).
-Note that PSYC 228 can be used in the Psychology Electives area only, and cannot be used as a foundational credit.
-(3)

-PSYC 315 Psychology and the Mass Media (3)

-PSYC 333 Sensation and Perception (3)

-PSYC Adolescent Psychology (3)